ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/CHAPTER_4.md

 - $\bar{b}$ is a constant n-dimensional vector (independent of the parameter vector $\bar{w} $)
 - C is a kxd matrix

+6/9/2025 LTS - these variables are absolute dogshit and super confusing

 ##### 4.2a - Scalar-to-vector derivatives

 | Objective (fn) J | Derivative of J wrt $\bar{w} $ |